Admissions to the Nursery

 Our Reception classes have one intake each year in September.
 Admissions for Reception are processed through the Admissions & Awards Section of Children’s Services (Lynton House, Ilford) and application forms for registration can be found online in the academic year before the child is to be admitted.
 We aim to ensure a smooth transition from Nursery to Reception for all pupils.

 We are always pleased to show prospective parents and children around the school.
-This is normally scheduled for Monday mornings at 9.30am – 10am.
-Parents should contact the school office on 0208 550 1602 to make an appointment.
+Please email or contact the school office on 0208 550 1602 to make an appointment.

 Where there are more applications than places available, the following criteria will be used to decide which children will be allocated places.